COVID-19 Information for Small Businesses

-During the COVID-19 pandemic, I am committed to supporting small businesses through economic hardship, especially underserved businesses and nonprofits owned by minorities, women, veterans, and working families.
+I am committed to supporting small businesses and nonprofits experiencing economic hardship, especially those owned by people of color, women, veterans, and working families.

 Paycheck Protection Program (PPP)